nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 In this case, if a pre- and postsynaptic spike are received at the exact same time, the higher-priority ``post_spikes`` handler will be invoked first.

-Vector input ports of constant size can be used:
+Vector input ports of constant size and with a constant numerical value for the index can be used:

 .. code-block:: nestml